Home

 Ready for reading?
 Can you get ready for that?

 Yes, your child should be ready for reading.
-What does that mean?
+Exactly what does that mean?
 At what age or stage is that supposed to happen?
 Four-years-old?
 Five?
 Six?

 You may be surprised to learn that readiness starts long before kindergarten and first grade.
 Experts in child development have long known that language and literacy skills begin at birth.

 Your child’s brain grows the fastest during the first three years of life ...
-So the best thing you can do to make sure your child is ready for reading is to provide plenty of pre-reading skills.
+So the best thing you can do to make sure your child is ready for reading is to provide plenty of life experiences that will help in the development of his or her pre-reading skills.

 Let’s look at some of the pre-reading skills …